Masoronii/Citrex/README.md

 Im adding a password to the archive because i only want this on GitHub.
 Its Masoroni.
 If i forget to post a new version, download the source code.
 I added 3dsnus. heres a CIA File decrypter https://github.com/matiffeder/3DS-stuff

+⚠️ YOU MUST TURN OFF WINDOWS DEFENDER TO EXTRACT IT, IT IS NOT A VIRUS I SWEAR! ⚠️ but do turn it back on after.